jasonrhodes/jasonrhodes.github.io/src/blog/006_indie-bs.md

 > Currently, we are bootstrapping.
 Next year, we are crowdfunding.
 And in 2016, we ship Indie Phone.

+tl;dr: it's **extremely important** that we make a phone, and we're shipping it in 2016.

 ***

-They raised a good amount of money on these promises from people who were sick over the Snowden revelations, over loss of privacy, over Aaron Swartz and WikiLeaks and Chelsea Manning and others.
+They raised a good amount of money on these promises from people who were sick over [the Snowden revelations](https://en.wikipedia.org/wiki/Edward_Snowden#Global_surveillance_disclosures), over loss of privacy, over [Aaron Swartz](https://en.wikipedia.org/wiki/United_States_v._Swartz) and [WikiLeaks](https://en.wikipedia.org/wiki/WikiLeaks) and [Chelsea Manning](https://en.wikipedia.org/wiki/Chelsea_Manning#Publication_of_leaked_material) and others.
 I wasn't in that camp necessarily, but I appreciate why many were.

+> > Update (10/2015): I've since become far more sympathetic to all of these concerns. :(

 What have they accomplished so far, over a year later?
 Reading through the blog posts at http://ind.ie/blog, here's a list: